Desborough railway station

-Desborough railway station was built by the Midland Railway on its extension from Leicester to Bedford and Hitchin.
+Desborough and Rothwell railway station was a railway station built by the Midland Railway on its extension from Leicester to Bedford and Hitchin.

 History

-The station opened on 8 May 1857 as Desborough.
-It was renamed on 1 October the same year as Desborough for Rothwell.
+The station originally opened on 8 May 1857 as Desborough.

-On 20 May 1899, Elizabeth Palmer and her five-year-old child, Dixon Palmer, were hit by a fish train whilst crossing the line at the station to get to the opposite platform and killed instantly.
-By August 1899 the Midland Railway Company had received instructions from the Board of Trade to erect a footbridge over the line.
+On 20 May 1899, a tragic accident occurred when Elizabeth Palmer and her five-year Dixon Palmer, were struck by a fish train while crossing the tracks to reach the opposite platform.
+Both were killed instantly.
+As a result, by August 1899, the Midland Railway Company had received instructions from the Board of Trade to construct a footbridge over the tracks.

-In response to a requisition from the ratepayers of Rothwell, the Midland Railway Company decided to inaugurate a bus service between Rothwell and Desborough station in 1899.
-The station was renamed Desborough and Rothwell on 17 October 1899.
+In response to a petition from the residents of Rothwell, the Midland Railway Company introduced a bus service between Rothwell and Desborough station in 1899.
+Subsequently, on 17 October 1899, the station was renamed Desborough and Rothwell.

 The station closed in 1968.
-The station building still stands but the goods yard area is now built-over, mainly given over to a Co-op Food store and its car park.
-The remainder of the area is occupied by Albany Sheds.
+While the station building remain standing, much of the goods yard has been redeveloped, primarily for the Co-op but the goods yard area is now built-over, mainly given over to a Co-op Food store and its car park.
+The remaining land is occupied by Albany Sheds.